Jam River: Course

-Snaking along south east the river enters the Chhindwara District and hits flatter terrain where it collects two rivers, each of them being spill offs from dams.
+Snaking along eastwards the river enters the Chhindwara District where it flows mostly in the Sausar region, and hits flatter terrain where it collects two rivers, each of them being spill offs from dams.
 The first one is the overflow stream from an earthen dam located near Mandvi.
 The other, longer of the two streams, flows out from the Borgaon Dam, runs parallel to NH69, and merges with Jam river at Teegaon.
 Here the river widens out and continues its run southeast of the town receiving another tributary on its left bank near the village Chichkheda.
-It travels through the outskirts of the town Pandhura changing course to run in an eastward fashion.
+It travels through the outskirts of the town Pandhurna changing course to run in an eastward fashion.
 Just before reaching the village Jam, it receives its largest tributary River Sarpini.
-From here the river again flows southeast-ward passing the town Lodhikheda and ends its course by draining off in Kanhan River at Razadi Borgaon, Madhya Pradesh.
+From here the river again flows southeast-ward passing the town of Lodhikheda and ends its course by entering the Kanhan River below Razhadi Borgaon, at the village of Sangam (literally 'confluence').

+The river flows only during the monsoon season.

+History

+In 1999 forty-nine people drowned in the Jam River when a bus was swept away trying to cross the Jam River.
+In response to this incident, the Rajiv Gandhi bridge was built in Saunsar tehsil.